wavexx/python-bond/README.rst

   Start an interactive session with the underlying interpreter.
 By default, all input lines are executed with bond.eval_block().
 If "!" is pre-pended, execute a single statement with bond.eval() and print it's return value.
+You can continue the statement on multiple lines by leaving a trailing "\".
+Type Ctrl+C to abort a multi-line block without executing it.

 Language support